leportella/v3/_posts/2019-01-10-sqlalchemy-basics-tutorial.md

 session = Session()
 ```

-So, basically, you will use sessions to talk to your tables and make queries, but is the `engine` that is actually implementing things on your db.
+So, you will use sessions to talk to your tables and make queries, but is the `engine` that is actually implementing things on your db.

 <center><img src="https://i.imgur.com/iqV59ky.png" style="height:300px;"/></center>